aerospike/aerospike-kubernetes-operator/README.md

-Aerospike Kubernetes Operator automates deployment and management of **Aerospike enterprise clusters** on Kubernetes.
-It is licensed using [Apache License 2.0](LICENSE).
+Aerospike Kubernetes Operator automates deployment and management of **Aerospike Database Enterprise Edition** clusters on Kubernetes.
+It is licensed using the [Apache License 2.0](LICENSE).

-The Aerospike Kubernetes Operator is now in **alpha**.
-We are sharing this code for you to play with the Operator and give feedback as [issues](https://github.com/aerospike/aerospike-kubernetes-operator/issues).
-This code is not intended for production, yet, and may change toward the beta stage, and through it.
+The Aerospike Kubernetes Operator is now in **beta**.
+This means that we are seeking your feedbback, but that you should not be deploying the Operator in production, yet.

+If you're an enterprise customer, feel free to reach out to support about officially participating in the beta program.
+We appreciate feedback from our users on the [issues](https://github.com/aerospike/aerospike-kubernetes-operator/issues).

 Please visit the [wiki](https://github.com/aerospike/aerospike-kubernetes-operator/wiki) for documentation.